-Every few days (or hours), I regret quitting my six-figure tech job, but I’m trying to remind myself how unequivocally awful it was to work at my previous company.
+Every few days (or hours), I regret quitting, but I’m trying to remind myself how unequivocally awful it was to work at my previous company.
 Reading the wall of one-star reviews (including my own) on their Glassdoor page helps.
 So does repeating the words of men I’ve worked with – words like “I’m sorry” and “As I’ve heard more of the stuff that you had to deal with, I’m more and more surprised you stayed as long as you did.”

-I can’t yet see a way forward that doesn’t involve either forcing myself into another tech job, or dying.
 I’m trying to remind myself that my emotions make sense.
-That my response was a reasonable one, and that if I don’t or can’t work in tech again, I’ll still be okay, somehow.
-That it’s possible I’ll recover my original enthusiasm for web development, given enough time and room to breathe.
-And that until then, my most important task is trying to not feel guilty or useless or like a waste of space.
+That my response was a reasonable one, and that I’ll eventually be okay, somehow.
+That my most important task right now is trying to not feel guilty or useless or like a waste of space.
 Or a human leech.
 Or a liability.

 I’m trying, and sometimes it doesn’t work particularly well.
 (Especially not lately.
 It feels immorally self-indulgent to be contemplating my career when this country is hurtling back into the 1800s and this planet is hurtling toward total catastrophe.)